apollo-13/docker-ubuntu/README.md

 When running Docker on your development host, the TCP/IP ports exposed by Docker may collide with ports of other services already running on your development host.
 The workaround for this is to run Docker inside a virtual machine using [boot2docker](https://github.com/boot2docker/boot2docker-cli).

+## Updating the repository and building the project ##

+This container contains script for updating the GIT repository to the latest version, and for performing subsequent build process (e.g. *composer install* or *npm install*).

+Script for updating GIT repository discards all local changes and should not be used if you mount your local repository into the container instance.
+In such case you should only perform build.

+To update the repository (discarding all local changes) by pulling the latest revision followed by building of the project, execute:

+    docker exec -t -i CONTAINER_NAME_OR_ID /env.sh update.sh

+To build the project (without pulling the latest revision), execute:

+    docker exec -t -i CONTAINER_NAME_OR_ID /env.sh build.sh